istio/istio.io/_docs/tasks/telemetry/distributed-tracing.md

 Then open your browser at [http://localhost:16686](http://localhost:16686)

-## Generating traces using the BookInfo sample
+## Generating traces using the Bookinfo sample

-With the BookInfo application up and running, generate trace information by accessing `http://$GATEWAY_URL/productpage` one or more times.
+With the Bookinfo application up and running, generate trace information by accessing `http://$GATEWAY_URL/productpage` one or more times.

 If you now look at the dashboard, you should see something similar to the following: